(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Fake job offers are a big problem, especially on social media platforms.
 While they may appear to be legitimate job opportunities, they're often designed to steal your personal information and sell it to other scammers.

-A recent Wall Street Journal article explains that fake job offers are also showing up on LinkedIn, Indeed, and other job-search platforms and are costing victims of this type of scam a lot of money.
+A recent Wall Street Journal article explains that fake job offers are also showing up on LinkedIn, Indeed, and other job-search platforms, costing victims of this scam a lot of money.

 If you're looking for a job or get contacted by someone through a social media profile offering you a job, make sure you know the contact, company, and site you're entering data into is legitimate.